kubermatic/kubeone/docs/quickstart-hetzner.md

 In this quick start we're going to show how to get started with KubeOne on Hetzner.
 We'll cover how to create the needed infrastructure using our example Terraform scripts and then install Kubernetes.
 Finally, we're going to show how to destroy the cluster along with the infrastructure.

-As a result, you'll get Kubernetes 1.13.4 High-Available (HA) clusters with three control plane nodes and two worker nodes.
+As a result, you'll get Kubernetes 1.14.0 High-Available (HA) clusters with three control plane nodes and two worker nodes.

 ### Prerequisites

 To follow this quick start, you'll need:

-* `kubeone` installed, which can be done by following the `Installing KubeOne` section of [the README](https://github.com/kubermatic/kubeone/blob/master/README.md),
+* `kubeone` v0.5.0 or newer installed, which can be done by following the `Installing KubeOne` section of [the README](https://github.com/kubermatic/kubeone/blob/master/README.md),
 * `terraform` installed.
 The binaries for `terraform` can be found on the [Terraform website](https://www.terraform.io/downloads.html)

 ## Setting Up Credentials